Waldorf education: Australia

+Canada

+In the Canadian provinces of British Columbia, Quebec and Alberta, all private schools receive partial state funding.

 Russia

 The first Steiner school in Russia was established in 1992 in Moscow.
 That school is now an award-winning government-funded school with over 650 students offering classes for kindergarten and years 1 to 11 (the Russian education system is an eleven-year system).
 There are 18 Waldorf schools in Russia and 30 kindergartens.
 Some are government funded (with no fees) and some are privately funded (with fees for students).
-As well as five Waldorf schools in Moscow, there are also Waldorf schools in Saint Petersburg, Irkutsk, Jaroslawl, Kaluga, Samara, Zhukovskiy, Smolensk, Tomsk, Ufa, Vladimir, Voronezh, and Zelenograd.
+As well as five Waldorf schools in Moscow, there are also Waldorf schools in Saint Petersburg, Irkutsk, Yaroslavl, Kaluga, Samara, Zhukovskiy, Smolensk, Tomsk, Ufa, Vladimir, Voronezh, and Zelenograd.
 The Association of Russian Waldorf Schools was founded in 1995 and now has 21 members.